thenukasiva/quick-notes-chrome-extension/README.md

 Made using HTML, CSS and Javascript.
 First time working with Chrome Extensions!

-The chrome extension is available to the user when they download the files and set the chrome extension up locally (manage extensions -> load unpacked -> open folder
+The chrome extension is available to the user when they download the files and set the chrome extension up locally (Manage extensions -> Load unpacked -> Open folder